 Our employment and labor law firm notes that the dual capacity doctrine should not allow an injured employee to proceed in civil court when a provider-employer delivers vaccinations to its employees.

 Does the employer have the legal ability to require vaccinations as a condition of employment?

 According to our expert labor lawyers, the answer at this writing seems to be yes, but it is not certain.

 Guidance so far is only a cryptic series of “Technical Assistance Questions and Answers” recently distributed by the federal Equal Employment Opportunity Commission (EEOC).

-The language of the guidance noticeably lacks any concrete and specific statement that mandating the vaccine as a condition of employment is lawful.
+The language of the guidance our labor law attorneys note noticeably lacks any concrete and specific statement that mandating the vaccine as a condition of employment is lawful.
 The EEOC, however, cites various criteria that certainly must be adhered to in the event an employer does so mandate; so, it’s implied that the employer indeed may do so.

 Click here to read the article in its entirety from Sullivan on Comp.

 CHOOSE OUR LABOR AND EMPLOYMENT LAW FIRM TODAY

 We understand here at Michael Sullivan & Associates, LLC that you have choices for your business’s labor and employment law needs.
 Our top-rated labor attorneys have years of experience in helping California businesses maintain compliance with state, local, and federal labor laws.
 We invest in continual training of our labor lawyers with our new associates participating in rigorous training sessions so that they can then provide the most favorable outcome for your case.
 If you are interested in partnering with us, give one of our law offices a call today!